cesar7f/BiMat/README.md

 # BiMat

-\bimat is a \matlab library whose main function is the analysis of modularity and nestedness in bipartite ecological networks.
+BiMat is a MATLAB library whose main function is the analysis of modularity and nestedness in bipartite ecological networks.
 Its main features are:

 * Modularity and nestedness calculation.